-Crafting an estate plan generally involves a process whereby a client engages professionals and advisors to help evaluate their personal and financial situation in order to develop a coordinated plan to protect their family and assets.
+Crafting an estate plan generally involves a process in which a client engages professionals and advisors to help evaluate their personal and financial situation to develop a coordinated plan to protect their family and assets.
 An important component of any estate plan is having the appropriate legal documents in place to:

-- Ensure that assets are distributed pursuant to one's wishes; - Minimize exposure to transfer taxes (estate, gift, and generation skipping transfer taxes); - Protect assets from creditors or mismanagement; and - Reduce the administrative burden and cost of probate.
+- Ensure that assets are distributed according to one's wishes; - Minimize exposure to transfer taxes (estate, gift, and generation skipping transfer taxes); - · Protect assets from creditors or mismanagement; and - Reduce the administrative burden and cost of probate or legal proceedings.

-Having a comprehensive estate plan is important for families with a person with special needs since very often that individual will have a lifelong support requirement.
+Having a comprehensive estate strategy is important for families with a person with special needs since that individual, very often, will have a lifelong support requirement.
 Additionally, an individual with special needs may rely on some form of government benefits.
-If the caregivers of the person fail to engage in the planning process, the individual's qualification for government benefits could be jeopardized and their future care plans left uncertain.
-For this reason, it is important that advisors and professionals with specific experience and knowledge regarding the unique challenges and opportunities for persons with special needs are utilized.
-Additionally, after a plan is implemented, it is necessary to have the plan reviewed periodically to determine whether it requires updating based on changed circumstances or a change in the law.
+If the caregivers of the person fail to prepare, the individual's qualification for government benefits could be jeopardized, and their future care and support may be unprotected.
+For this reason, it is important that advisors and professionals who possess experience and knowledge regarding special needs issues be utilized to meet the unique challenges, pitfalls, and opportunities presented.
+Additionally, after strategies are implemented, it is necessary to have them reviewed periodically to determine if they require updating or modification due to changed circumstances or changes in the law.

-Following are a list of documents that should be considered as part of an estate plan for families with an individual who has special needs.
+Following is a list of documents that should be considered as part of an estate plan for families with an individual who has special needs.